rhdpin/lazyfetcher/README.md

 * Download the latest game of given team
 * Get the stream URL to be used by a video player

-The application ([.NET Core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0)) is still very basic with fixed settings and supports NHL feeds.
+The application ([.NET Core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0)) is basic with many fixed settings and supports only NHL feeds.
 See also similar (Rust made) application, [LazyStream](https://github.com/tarkah/lazystream).

 ## Requirements
 * OS: Windows (x86/x64) / MacOS / Linux (x64/ARMv7)